Gradnos/RISCV_emulator/README.md

 ## Usage

-> - only work on windows.
+> - only works on windows.
 ---

 1. **Download** the repository.